losfair/v8-serde/README.md

 # v8-serde

+WIP.

-Pure-JavaScript implementation of the V8 value serializer
+Pure-JavaScript implementation of the V8 value serializer.